 Uoma Beauty is a new, black-owned brand that sells exclusively Ulta Beauty in the U.S. This is the only brand I purchased from that wasn’t running any holiday promos.

 Black Magic – Savage Palette | $44.00 USD

 The Black Magic Palette Savage is stunning, both from a packaging and color story perspective.
-I struggled to find reviews, swatches or demos of this particular palette, but purchased it anyways.
+I struggled to find reviews, swatches or demos of this particular palette but purchased it anyway.

 Badass Icon Matte Lipstick – Angela, Eartha, Maya | $24.00 USD